davidindub/coffeecrew/README.md

 I recently watched [Seren Davies](https://github.com/ninjanails)' talk [Death to Icon Fonts](https://www.youtube.com/watch?v=9xXBYcWgCHA) where I learned of the issues that icon fonts can cause for accessibility.
 I researched the best way to use inline SVG icons, including descriptions where appropriate for screen readers.
 By using SVGs the icons don't break if a user chooses to use a custom font such as [Dyslexie](https://www.dyslexiefont.com/).

+SVGs that aren't purely decorative always include an `aria-label` for screenreaders, and I tested them using VoiceOver on macOS.

 See also:

 - [Inline SVG vs Icon Fonts - CSS Tricks](https://css-tricks.com/icon-fonts-vs-svg/)
 - [SVG, Icon Fonts, and Accessibility: A Case Study - 24 Accessibility](https://www.24a11y.com/2017/svg-icon-fonts-accessibility-case-study/)

 ## Database Design

 I used [Miro](https://miro.com/) to design the models.
 I created a Profile model to associate extra information with users not included in the default Django user model.

 ![Database Diagram](/docs/images/database-diagram.jpg)

 ## Features

 ## Existing Features

 ### Landing Page

 ### Navbar

 ### Register / Login

 Users can either sign up using their Google or directly on the site.

-Users signing up with Google just need to pick a username, and don't need to create a password.
+Users signing up with Google don't need to create a password.

 Users who have previously registered with Google can easily sign in again with one click.

 ### Wishlist

-Users can save products to a wishlist for future reference.
+Logged in users can save products to a wishlist for future reference.

 ### Footer

 The Footer includes:

 - A link back to the homepage
-- Copyright information
+- Links to the Contact Us page.
 - A link to the Privacy Policy
 - A link to the [GitHub repository for the project](https://github.com/davidindub/coffeecrew).